jepetersohn/company-site/_productions/much_ado_about_nothing_2011.md

 title: Much Ado About Nothing (staged reading) - William Shakespeare
 dates: September 25, 2011
 location: Tiztal Café

+synopsis: Benedict and Beatrice hate each other, or are they secretly in love?
+It’s a battle of the sexes comedy set in Messina, Italy, that’s Mardi Gras, carnival festival themed.

 production:
   - name: Margaretta Sacco
     title: Director